The University of Illinois College of Medicine Rockford has several renowned educational programs, including:

 - Rural Nursing Education (RNURSING) Program – New in 2017, RNURSING allows advanced practice nursing students from the University of Illinois at Chicago College of Nursing at the Rockford campus to take electives focused on meeting the health care needs of rural communities.
 These RNURSING students seeking the Doctor of Nursing Practice (DNP) degree join RMED and RPHARM students for collaborative projects.
 Increasing the number of primary care advanced practice nurses can improve access to health care in rural communities with a shortage of health professionals and decrease the health disparities for these underserved populations.

-- Rural Behavioral Health Education Program – Through a partnership with the University of Illinois at Urbana-Champaign School of Social Work, the Illinois Behavioral Health Workforce Education, Leadership and Learning (BHWELL) Program is intended for Master of Social Work students and provides additional curriculum on integrated care.
+- Illinois Behavioral Health Workforce Education, Leadership and Learning Program (BHWELL) – Through a partnership with the University of Illinois at Urbana-Champaign School of Social Work, the BHWELL Program is intended for Master of Social Work students and provides additional curriculum on integrated care.
 Students of the BHWELL program will also complete two semesters of interprofessional training in a rural or underserved community.
 The program was created to combat the significant mental health professional shortage in Illinois.

 The College of Medicine Rockford and its faculty often provide opportunities for continuing education for area physicians.